Logo learn the Quran caption learn the Quran

 Note: Women of pre-Islamic era in Arabia (known as the era of Ignorance) used to pass among men with visible cleavage (the depression between a woman's breasts) and different sorts of attractive behaviour.
 Some used to stamp their feet so that their anklets make sounds that attract men's attention.
 Source: Tafseer Ibn Kastheer, volme 3, pages 415 - 416.

-A: And tell (command to Prophet Muhammad) the believing females to turn away or aside their eyes (overlook in modesty), to guard their private places and not to reveal their physical attraction except what (ordinarily) appears* and let them draw their head-scarves over their bosoms (chests) and not to reveal their physical attraction except to their husbands, their fathers**, their husbands' fathers, their sons, their husbands' sons (from other marriages), their brothers, their brothers' sons, their sisters' sons, their womenfolk, what they own (of slaves), and from the male attendants (servants) who are free of sexual desires (with mental or physical disorders) and the children who are not yet aware of women's genitals - and let them not stamp their feet to make revealed what they are hiding of their physical attraction and turn to Allah in repentance, O believers so that you may achieve prosperity (from Allah).
+A: And (command to Prophet Muhammad) say to believing women to lower their gazes (to show modesty) and to guard their private places and not to reveal their physical attraction except what (ordinarily) appears* and let them draw their head-scarves (= Khumur**) over their bosoms (chests) and not to reveal their physical attraction except to their husbands, their fathers***, their husbands' fathers, their sons, their husbands' sons (from other marriages), their brothers, their brothers' sons, their sisters' sons, their womenfolk, what they own (of slaves), and from the male attendants (servants) who are free of sexual desires (old or with mental or physical disorders) and the children (= AlTifl****) who have not gained knowledge about women's genitals - and let them not stamp their feet to make revealed what they are hiding of their physical attraction and turn to Allah in repentance, O believers so that you may achieve prosperity (from Allah).

 * In a summary of a saying of the Prophet Muhammad: When the female reaches puberty only the face (the Prophet circled his face) and the hands should be seen from her (= Inna AlMar'ah itha balaghat almaheedh lem yasluh an yura minh illa hatha, waashara ila wajhihi wakafayhi).
 Source: Tafseer Ibn Kastheer, volume 3, page 416.
 Also Sheikh Hassanain Muhammad Makhlouf, Egypt's ex-Mufti in "Safwat AlBayan LiM'ani AlQur'an", page 451 said: "the face, the hands and maybe the feet to drive away embarrassment and danger (= Dafe' AlHarj).